junaid4812/UsefulTools/README.md

 CLI Version: Allows you to create commands and execute multiple operations via a batch file.
 GUI Tool: Allows you to enter values and perform the task.

+Path:
-Path:  PDFUtility/PDFUtility-cli.exe
+PDFUtility/PDFUtility-cli.exe
 PDFUtility/PDFUtility-ui.exe

-Details on how to use these files is available in the PDFUtility/Readme.md
+Details on how to use these files is available in the PDFUtility/Readme.md [Yet to be added]